Ryohskay/Ryohskay/schedule/exam-schedule.md

 # Exam / Assessment Schedule
-Here is the schedule for the rest of this semester.
+Here is the schedule for the rest of 2022 Spring semester.

+## Gantt Diagram
 ```mermaid
 gantt
 dateFormat DD-MM-YYYY-HH